shawfdong/atlas/README.md

 ## What information is in an xAOD file

-The [ATLAS Analysis Release](https://atlassoftwaredocs.web.cern.ch/ABtutorial/release_setup/) provides a handy Python [checkxAOD.py](https://atlassoftwaredocs.web.cern.ch/ABtutorial/basic_xaod_content/) that we can use to learn the container types and container keys in a xAOD file.
+The [ATLAS Analysis Release](https://atlassoftwaredocs.web.cern.ch/ABtutorial/release_setup/) provides a handy Python [checkxAOD.py](https://atlassoftwaredocs.web.cern.ch/ABtutorial/basic_xaod_content/) that we can use to learn the container types and container keys in an xAOD file.

 First, set up the environment for ATLAS Analysis